shawnjohnjr/asuth-gecko-notes/meetings/sw-f2f-2017-tokyo.md

 there's some devtools network tab limitations.
 MS store slurping bing data and filtered web manifests to expose as "HWA" Hosted Web app.
 HWA's have separate storage (with separate, unbounded limits).
 Will have ability to claim the entry.
-Do have FetcyBodyStream, but not general ReadableStreams.
+Do have FetchBodyStream, but not general ReadableStreams.
 For next release, SW's may still be behind flag depending on status, but will actually do something.